xPaiiN/mst2-carplay-vc/README.md

 - Open GEM
 - browse to /mibstd2-toolbox/customization/carplay-vc
 - `Enable Patch with --debug`
-- Reboot when everything ok
+- Reboot if everything ok
 - Then reproduce the errors and log them
 - browse to /mibstd2-toolbox/customization/carplay-vc
 - `Copy logs to SD (if --debug enabled)`